organix/crlf/JSON.md

 The end of the array is reached when then specified number of octets have been consumed, which should corresponding to decoding the matching count of elements (if specified).
 A decoder may reject a mismatch.

+#### Homogeneous Arrays (proposal)

+If all the values in an Array are encoded the same way, some efficiency and compactness may be gained by eliding the encoding prefix from each value.
+This could be done by specifying the encoding before the octet _size_ field, along with a _value_ of `0` (since a zero-length Array would be encoded as simply `2#00000010`).
+Unfortunately, this complicates decoding slightly for readers that just want to skip the Array, but is required to avoid ambiguity.

+The encoding marker for Integer Arrays is `2#0001sppp`, followed by a Number indicating the _size_ of each value in octets, and an encoded `0` value.
+Usually the padding (`ppp`) will be `2#000`, since common machine-words sizes are multiples of 8 bits.
+However, if there is padding, it will match the sign bit (`s`).

+The encoding marker for Floating-Point Arrays is `2#00100000`, followed by a Number indicating the _size_ of each value in octets, a Number indicating how many bits are _exponent_, and an encoded `+0.0` value.
+Note that the padding, sign, and uncertainty are all `0`, meaning each value is a multiple of 8 bits, representing an "exact" number.
+The sign is ignored because it is encoded as the most-significant-bit of the last byte (MSB) of each value.
+Note that this does not leave room for the Unum uncertainty bit in each value (maybe use the encoding marker `u`-bit to mean full-Unum?).

+The encoding marker for a String Array is `2#00001ee0`, followed by `2#10000000` (indicating a _size_ of `0`), and if the encoding (`ee`) is `2#11`, a String naming the encoding.
+Each String value will still need to start with its own _size_ in octets, but will not have to re-state the String type and encoding.

 ### Object

 An extended Object may (`2#00000111`), or may not (`2#00000101`), specify a property count.
 However, a _size_ in octets is always provided for non-empty Objects.